luanpotter/shattered-wilds/docs/actions.md

 * **Shield Block (1 AP)**: Add Shield Bonus to a Defend Body contested check.
 * **Shrug Off (1 AP)**: Immediately as taking damage, you can attempt a Medium Toughness (DC 20) check to reduce the damage by 1 (+ Crit Shifts).
 * **Flank (1 AP)**: When an ally attack, if on Flanking position, give them a +3 Circumstance Bonus.
+* **Taunt (1 AP)**: Spend 1 FP; roll a Speechcraft check against targets Resolve to persuade an enemy attempting to Melee attack a different target to instead attack you (when you are also in range and would be a valid target).
 * **Distract (1 AP)**: ...
 * **Counterattack (2 AP)**: ...